-From the above allocated amount, approximately \$86,000 remains, which will be allocate to the Tribute in Light Project in 2010 and 2011, along \$695,000 from PAP 8.
+From the allocated amount (\$145,000), approximately \$86,000 remains, which maybe allocated to future Tribute in Light productions.
 All activities are complete for the 2009 Tribute and Light Project.

 3. Tribeca Film Festival Family Festival-

 All activates for this program are complete and all invoices have been paid by LMDC.